edgedb/edgedb/docs/stdlib/math.rst

     :index: logarithm

-    Return the base 10 logarithm of the input value.
+    Returns the base 10 logarithm of a given value.

     .. code-block:: edgeql-repl